-- 7.72 Clause 73(1) of the Code requires that the reference tariffs for standard network access services be determined and published annually by the network provider in accordance with the principles set out in chapter 7 of the Code. - 7.73 This process is overseen by the Commission in the manner set out in clause 75(6) of the Code (i.e., the Commission is required to approve the statement of principles and methods to be used for defining the individual standard network access services to be supplied by the network provider and for establishing the reference tariff to apply those services if in the Commission's opinion that statement is consistent with the principles set out in clause 74). - 7.74 On the other hand, chapter 5 of Part 3 of the Code imposes a general obligation upon the Commission to administer Part 3 so as to achieve the nominated outcomes. - 7.75 It is possible for a conflict to arise between these two obligations imposed upon the Commission.
-For example, the Commission must approve a statement if it is consistent with the principles set out in clause 74 of the Code.
-However, the Commission is also required when exercising its power under clause 75(6) to seek to achieve the outcomes set out in clause 63. - 7.76 In the event of any conflict, the Commission considers that clause 63 of the Code would prevail over clause 74.
+7.89 Clause 73(1) of the Code requires that the reference tariffs for standard network access services be determined and published annually by the network provider in accordance with the principles set out in chapter 7 of the Code.

+7.90 This process is overseen by the regulator in the manner set out in clause 75(6) of the Code (i.e., the regulator is required to approve the statement of principles and methods to be used for defining the individual standard network access services to be supplied by the network provider and for establishing the reference tariff to apply to those services if in the regulator's opinion that statement is consistent with the principles set out in clause 74).

+7.91 On the other hand, chapter 5 of Part 3 of the Code imposes a general obligation upon the regulator to administer Part 3 so as to achieve the nominated outcomes.

+7.92 It is possible for a conflict to arise between these two obligations imposed upon the regulator.
+For example, the regulator must approve a statement if it is consistent with the principles set out in clause 74 of the Code.
+However, the regulator is also required when exercising its power under clause 75(6) to seek to achieve the outcomes set out in clause 63.

+7.93 In the event of any conflict, the Commission considers that clause 63 of the Code would prevail over clause 74.

+- the objectives of network pricing stated in clause 74 of the Code be retained in their present form (draft recommendation (54)); and - clause 74 of the Code be amended to provide that, in the event of any conflict with the clause 63 pricing principles, the clause 63 principles will prevail (draft recommendation (55)).

+7.95 No objections were raised to this recommendation in submissions in response to the Draft Report.
+Power and Water commented that:

+"Power and Water previously noted that a conflict should not occur between the principles set out in Chapter 5, which sets out the objectives for all of Part 3 and section 74 which sets out the objectives for Chapter 7, which is itself a component of Part 3.

+However, if a conflict did arise, complex interpretative work would be required to resolve which interpretation should be accepted.
+Given this, a simple change to clause 74 to establish a hierarchy appears pragmatic." (p.22)

-Recommendation (54) The objectives of network pricing stated in clause 74 of the Code should be retained in their present form.
+Recommendation 54 The objectives of network pricing stated in clause 74 of the Code should be retained in their present form.

-Recommendation (55) Clause 74 of the Code should be amended to provide that, in the event of any conflict with the clause 63 pricing principles, the clause 63 principles will prevail.
+Recommendation 55 Clause 74 of the Code should be amended to provide that, in the event of any conflict with the clause 63 pricing principles, the clause 63 principles will prevail.